hackerschoolmty/Rails101/02/readme.md

 end
 ```

 And that's it, that's what you're mostly gonna use.
-There's another methods that are kind of hidden in the documentation `update` & `update_all`
+There's another methods that are kind of hidden in the documentation `update` & `update_all`.

-```ruby
-Product.update(1, name: "new name")
-```

 The `update` method takes an id parameter and a set of attributes, then it fetches the corresponding row, updates the given attributes, and saves the result to the database.
 A lot of working for just a single command don't you think?

 ```ruby
-Product.update_all(name: "new name")
+Product.update(1, name: "new name")
 ```

 `update_all` method just like the name will update all related records.
 We can also do something like this:

 ```ruby
+Product.update_all(name: "new name")
+```

+This will only update products that were previously retrieved in the first query.

+```ruby
 products = Product.where("active = 'ACTIVE'")
 products.update_all(name: "new name")
 ```

-This will only update products that were previously retrieved in the first query.

 ### Deleting records